ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 The system receives OTP service request with the parameters: id, session id, reqTime, txnId, MUA code, ver, MUA_Licensekey, idType, signature.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).

 1. Validates if the Timestamp of OTP generation request is older than 20 min.
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system generates the OTP for the request.
 (Use < product_id >_< encoded token_id >_< txn_id > < MUA Code >logic to generate a unique key for this OTP generation request; The system calls the Core kernel OTP generator component by passing the unique key; The system receives the OTP from the Core kernel component)
 3. Retrieves the mode of communication (i.e) e-mail or phone no configured for sending the OTP
 4. The system validates if the configured mode of communication is also registered